1 History

 5.2 Water Based Transportation

 A revolution in modern energy transportation began in 1959 as the world’s first LNG carrier left the Louisiana Gulf coast to complete a successful delivery to the UK.
-The staggering growth rate and subsequent demands has catapulted the worldwide LNG fleet to a tremendous 500 carriers with a further 100 on order [1.][4.].
+The staggering growth rate and subsequent demands have catapulted the worldwide LNG fleet to a tremendous 500 carriers with a further 100 on order [1.][4.].
 LNG carriers are an absolute marvel of engineering, gargantuan in size and capacity, these carriers range up to one third of a mile in length (350m or more), longer than the Eiffel or Petronas towers are tall.
 A single shipment from an LNG carrier of this class can power an astonishing 70,000 homes for an entire year.
 The capacity of over-water LNG ships varies from 1,000 cubic meters to nearly 270,000 cubic meters in the largest of carriers.
 Most LNG carriers are designed to transport LNG in either geometric membrane tanks or spherical tanks (Moss sphere design).
-LNG is carried aboard double hulled vessels in specially insulated storage tanks nearing atmospheric pressure that reside within the inner hull.
+LNG is carried aboard double-hulled vessels in specially insulated storage tanks near atmospheric pressure within the inner hull.
 Principles of LNG storage persist aboard these vessels and are put to ingenious use; the boil-off gas produced on many of these ships not only refrigerates and maintains the chilly –260° Fahrenheit (-160° C) temperature required for liquid natural gas, it provides the fuel which powers the engines on board.
 Though these vessels are among the most technologically advanced in existence, they meet the highest regulatory standards in the world.

 6 Receiving and Regasification